codesonzh/poloniex-ninja/README.md

 the fetch or XHR API exclusively from the Poloniex™ server (only GET requests) in order to provide more context and to be up to date.

-Since the source code is available and the extension is only requesting access to poloniex.com, no data is being collected and the program only operates in the browser.
+The extension is only requesting access to [www.]poloniex.com and no other origins, hence no data is being collected and the program only operates in the browser.
+An additional storage permission is requested to be able to persist the user settings for the extension (Chrome sync mechanism).
+This does not interfere with any other Chrome extension or user data as the storage model is isolated to the target extension only.

+As the extension is not collecting any analytics, your feedback is invaluable to the authors for guiding the tool towards new features, bug fixes and other improvements.

 ## Disclaimer